-Easy to make, these bacon wrapped dates are stuffed with cream cheese and dipped in light vinegarette sauce.
-Great snack or party food.
+Easy to make, these bacon wrapped dates are stuffed with Goat’s (or cream) cheese and red onion and dipped in a light vinaigrette sauce.
+Great snack to bake in 20 minutes and it’s a perfect dish to serve as a starter or a party food.

 Why make this recipe?